zhouzaida/mmengine/docs/en/migration/hook.md

 ## Introduction

-Due to the upgraded architecture design and increasing user requirements, MMCV's hook points are no longer sufficient for the needs, so the hook points are redesigned and the hook functions are adjusted in MMEngine.
+Due to the upgraded architecture and increasing user requirements, MMCV's hook points are no longer sufficient for the needs, so they are redesigned and the hook functions are adjusted in MMEngine.
 Before starting the migration, read [Hook Design](../design/hook.md) would be helpful.

-This article compares the hooks of [MMCV v1.6.0](https://github.com/open-mmlab/mmcv/tree/v1.6.0) and [MMEngine v0.1.0](https://github.com/open-mmlab/mmengine/tree/v0.1.0) of hooks in terms of function, point, usage and implementation.
+This article compares the hooks of [MMCV v1.6.0](https://github.com/open-mmlab/mmcv/tree/v1.6.0) and [MMEngine v0.1.0](https://github.com/open-mmlab/mmengine/tree/v0.1.0) in terms of function, point, usage and implementation.

 ## Differences in functionaliy